Drink-driving: What you need to know

 If you live in London, there are services like Scooterman who drive you and your car home safely.

 The chauffeur arrives in a foldable scooter that’s stored in your boot while they’re driving you home.
-They’re also insured to drive your car so you don't have to worry about adding them to your car insurance policy.
+They’re also insured to drive your car so you don't have to worry about adding a named driver your car insurance policy.

 Share this article